 - Could you draw one or two economics diagrams to illustrate what the article is talking about?
 This is vitally important if you want to maximize your marks.

 - Is the article interesting to read?
-There are a lot of quite good article with economic content in them, but they can be quite dull.
+There are a lot of articles with economic content in them, but they can be quite dull.
 Does your article contain an interesting twist in it that makes it stand out from other articles?